 Chris Gollon in his studio, circa 1997 © Janine Rook

 Chris Gollon (1953 - 2017) has been represented by IAP Fine Art since 1993.
-Born in London, as well as substantial critical acclaim, he enjoyed many solo museum exhibitions in the UK, and major museum acquisitions including the British Museum.
+As well as substantial critical acclaim, Chris Gollon enjoyed many solo museum exhibitions in the UK, and major museum acquisitions including the British Museum.

 Following his untimely death in 2017, critical acclaim continues, with several books published featuring his work and a museum retrospective of his music-related works.
 Eleanor McEvoy – with whom Chris Gollon enjoyed a two-year exercise in artistic boundary crossing 2015-2017 – launched a new album in 2021, entitled 'Gimme Some Wine'.
 The title track is a song she wrote inspired by Chris Gollon's work, which she dedicated to him.